 He is regularly called upon to speak at various church conferences and academic forums and has been invited to give papers at Vanderbilt University, Cambridge University, and Westminster Theological Seminary.

-He is author or editor of three books— volume six of The Works of William Perkins (RHB, 2018), and William Perkins: Architect of Puritanism (RHB 2020); Calvinist Conformity in Post-Reformation England (Oxford University Press, 2022) and a contributor to Crossway’s Church History Study Bible (Crossway, 2022).
-He has also written various ecclesiastical articles (including for Desiring God and Tabletalk magazine), published various academic articles and book reviews.
+He the author or editor of several books—volume six of The Works of William Perkins (RHB, 2018), and William Perkins: Architect of Puritanism (RHB 2020); Calvinist Conformity in Post-Reformation England (Oxford University Press, 2022).

 He is currently working on several major writing projects, including a comprehensive history of puritanism entitled A Puritan History: The Past for the Present, to be published as a companion volume complementing Joel Beeke’s comprehensive theology of puritanism (A Puritan Theology: Doctrine for Life).
 He is also the co-editor of The Oxford Handbook of Puritanism (forthcoming, Oxford University Press, 2024).